pujiangxian88888888/t7-r6e-hud/README.md

 * 7: Compile and link your map.
 ## NOTICE
-* **THE TWO FONTS IN THIS CONTENT ARE COPYRIGHTED.
+* **THE FONTS IN THIS CONTENT ARE COPYRIGHTED.
 PLEASE DO NOT USE THEM AS COMMERICAL PURPOSE.**

 * This HUD has only be tested in SOLO mode and BOTs, It has not been tested in COOP mode yet.
 If you find any bugs during the game please let me know.
-Contact me at discord,gmail or just leave a issue.
+Contact me at discord, gmail or just leave a issue.

-* This HUD does not contain BGB widget ( actionslot1 ).If you want to add it, You can add the following code in R6eHudScoreContainer.lua:
+* This HUD does not contain BGB widget ( actionslot1 ).
+If you want to add it, You can add the following code in R6eHudScoreContainer.lua:

     ```
     require( "ui.uieditor.widgets.HUD.ZM_AmmoWidget.ZmAmmo_BBGumMeterWidget" )